-The fact that HubSpot was initially created in 2006 as a marketing-based software while Salesforce was found & designed in 1999 to help sales reps makes it eminent to define what sales and what marketing is, and why these two must intertwine and function consequently together in the modern era.
+HubSpot was initially created in 2006 as a marketing-based software.
+Salesforce was found & designed in 1999 to help sales reps make it eminent to define what sales and marketing are and why these two must intertwine and function together in the modern era.

 Marketing is the process of generating leads or prospects.
-It is the way you build a name or a brand and convince people they need to buy this product, even if they do not!
+It is how you build a name or a brand and convince people they need to buy this product, even if they do not!

 This means it is more technical and complicated with more general aiming for consumers.
 That is where the term “Inbound Marketing” Derives its meaning.